wellesley-cs230/wellesley-cs230.github.io/policies.md

 **Final Grades.** Your final grade for the course will be computed as a weighted average of several components.
 The relative weight of each component is shown below:
 * Assignments: 15%
+* Labs: 10%
 * Quizzes: 5%
 * Midterm I: 15%
 * Midterm II: 20%
 * Final Exam (during exam period): 25%
-* Participation:
-  * Labs: 10%
+* Class participation, team work, and respectul engagement: 10%
-  * Team Work: 5%
-  * Course Etiquette: 5%

 There is **no arbitrary limit** on the number of A's, B's, C's etc., and every student will be assigned the grade they earn and deserve according to the grading standards of the college.